aolenevme/babashka-ci-cd/README.md

 # babashka-ci-cd
 A template of a CI/CD for frontend applications

-This is my experiment to build a fully feature CI/CD using Clojure scripting.
+This is my experiment to build a fully featured CI/CD using Clojure scripting.

 * Git branching model: https://nvie.com/posts/a-successful-git-branching-model/
 * CI/CD runner: [Github Actions](https://github.com/features/actions) with a self-hosted runner on [Google Cloud](https://cloud.google.com/) to run [babashka](https://github.com/borkdude/babashka) scripts